Maryland Landlord Tenant Rights

 Read more

-Rent Collection & Related Fees in Maryland
+Rent Collection and Related Fees in Maryland

 The following state laws apply to the collection of rent and related fees:

-• Grace Period: Landlords are not required to provide a grace period for the payment of rent before charging a late fee.
+• Grace Period: Landlords are not required to provide a grace period for the payment of rent before charging a late fee

 • Maximum Late Fee: Landlords must not charge more than 5% of the rent due as a late fee.
-However, if rent is paid weekly, the maximum late fee is $3 per week up to $12 total.
+However, if rent is paid weekly, the maximum late fee is $3 per week up to $12 total

-• Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent.
+• Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent

-• Rent Receipt: Required for cash or upon request.
+• Rent Receipt: Required for cash or upon request

 Cities and towns can enact their own rules, so landlords should check local laws for additional requirements.
 For example, landlords are required to provide a 10-day grace period for the payment of rent in Baltimore, Takoma Park, and unincorporated Montgomery County.